 - In collective agreements (which are agreements between your employer and a trade union or staff association – you should be told which agreements apply to you – whether you are a member of the trade union or not)

 There are also ‘implied terms’ in your contract that are probably not written down anywhere, but are understood to exist because of the conduct of the parties.
 They should be fairly obvious to both parties to the contract.
-If there’s nothing clearly agreed between you and your employer about a particular matter, then it may be covered by an implied term.
+If there’s nothing clearly agreed between you and your employer about a particular matter, it may be covered by an implied term.

 One of the most important implied terms is that of the ‘duty of mutual trust and confidence’.